silviapapalini/silviapapalini.github.io/content/event/ME/index.md

 event: "Recurrent event, coming soon."

 abstract: "Are you struggling with food craving?
 Do you often experience emotional eating when stresses or anxious?
 Are you curios and do you simply want to experience a different approach to food?
 Mindful Eating is a non-diet approach to achieve a healthier relationship with food and your body.
 This course is organized in 8 weeks program.
 The participation depends upon medical-related conditions.
-If interested to participate and/or need further information please check the contact section of the website"
+If interested to participate and/or need further information please check the contact section of the website
+"

 location: Online or in person